AshTheNewBee/ToyRobot/PROBLEM.md

 movement of the toy robot.

 Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.

+The assessment criteria for us is as follows:

+Knowledge of chosen development language – any language is fine, go with your strength Design and Architecture – OOP, Functional Programming or other Testing – TDD if you can, if not make sure you have good test coverage (Unit tests, Integration tests etc.)
+Documentation – A good README file, comments in the code etc.